 - Decouple configuration information, and how you de-identify that information, from the implementation of your requests.

 - Reuse a set of transformations.
 You can use the de-identify and re-identify templates over multiple datasets.

 The final component of the reference architecture is viewing and working with the de-identified data in BigQuery.
-BigQuery is Google's data warehouse tool that includes serverless infrastructure, BigQuery ML, and the ability to run Cloud DLP as a native tool.
-In the following tutorials, BigQuery serves as a data warehouse for the de-identified data and as a backend to an automated re-identification data pipeline that can share data through Pub/Sub.
+BigQuery is Google's data warehouse tool that includes serverless infrastructure, BigQuery ML, and the ability to run Sensitive Data Protection as a native tool.
+In the example reference architecture, BigQuery serves as a data warehouse for the de-identified data and as a backend to an automated re-identification data pipeline that can share data through Pub/Sub.

 - Learn about other pattern recognition solutions.